 So, any members of your target audience are in a position to determine what purchases their companies make.
 As a result, generating the right leads can lead to higher conversion rates and sales revenue.

 In 2016, 65% of businesses acquired new customers using paid ads on LinkedIn.
 Additionally, the platform generates 277% more leads than Facebook.
 Linkedin is the second most popular platform among B2B marketers, only behind Facebook.

-With all this in mind, you cannot ignore LinkedIn advertising any longer.
+With all this in mind, you can no longer ignore LinkedIn advertising.
 You can learn how to get more leads from LinkedIn by reading our LinkedIn ad guide.
 We will explain in detail several aspects of Linkedin advertising, including:

 - Available types of Linkedin ads

 Below are the steps to get started with Linkedin advertising setup:

 The first step toward Linkedin Advertising is to sign in to LinkedIn Campaign Manager.
 You will be able to manage your LinkedIn advertising campaigns here.